scippo97sensibleproductions/NOBS.JobSystem/README.md

 var builder = WebApplication.CreateBuilder(args);

-// Add application services used by your jobs builder.Services.AddScoped<IReportGenerator, ReportGenerator>();

 // 1.
+Add application services used by your jobs builder.Services.AddScoped<IReportGenerator, ReportGenerator>();

+// 2.
+CRITICAL: Register all of your job types with the DI container.
+// This is required for the system to find and execute them, especially in trimmed/AOT applications. builder.Services.AddScoped<ProcessDailyReportsJob>();
+builder.Services.AddScoped<ArchiveOldReportsJob>();
+builder.Services.AddScoped<ReportGenerationFailedJob>();

+// 3.
 Add the Job System
 builder.Services
     .AddJobSystem(registry =>
     {
-        // 2.
+        // 4.
 Register jobs and define workflows registry.AddJob<ProcessDailyReportsJob>("0 1 * * *") // Run at 1:00 AM UTC daily
             .OnSuccess<ArchiveOldReportsJob>()
             .OnError<ReportGenerationFailedJob>();

-        // Register continuation/error jobs without a schedule registry.AddJob<ArchiveOldReportsJob>();
+        // Register continuation/error jobs without a schedule so the system is aware of them registry.AddJob<ArchiveOldReportsJob>();
         registry.AddJob<ReportGenerationFailedJob>();
     })
-    // 3.
+    // 5.
 Configure a storage provider (CHOOSE ONE) .UseJsonFile(options =>
     {
         // The path is relative to the application's content root.